XORGanon/cards/README.md

 To add line breaks, e.g. to make a list in a description, type a vertical bar `|` where you want the new line to begin.

 ### Cutoff
-To bench some "cards" (i.e. remove them from the deck without having to delete them), you can place them behind the cutoff mark `-----` (five hyphens), all content following which will be trimmed before processing.
-This also means that below the cutoff mark, you can work without having to adhere to the syntax conventions.
+To bench some "cards" (i.e. remove them from the deck without having to delete them), you can place them beneath the cutoff mark `-----` (five hyphens), all content following which will be dropped before processing.
+Bonus: This also means that below the cutoff mark, you can work without having to adhere to the syntax conventions.

 ### All in all, like so:
 ```html